DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-20-adding-an-address-using-a-postcode-address-finder.md

 - 1 address found for ‘[postcode]’
 - 1 address found for ‘[postcode]’ and ‘[building number or name]’
 - 25 addresses found for ‘[postcode]’
-- 25 address found for ‘[postcode]’ and ‘[building number or name]’
+- 25 addresses found for ‘[postcode]’ and ‘[building number or name]’

 Users can change their search by selecting the ‘Change your search’ or ‘Back’ links if the address they're looking for is not listed.